ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 \subsection{Hydrogen emission}

-H$\alpha$ line shows strong broad ($\sim 200$ km s$^{-1}$) emission which has a net blueshift relative to the star of $\sim 50$ km s$^{-1}$ and an asymmetric velocity profile displaying blue excess (Fig. \ref{pic:halpha}).
-This feature is seen in all spectra.
-In Magellan data, the velocity profile is consistent with that seen in the GHOST data.
-The quality of APO spectra is appreciably worse, but we see no evidence that either the kinematics or the equivalent width of this feature were any different during the first three spectroscopic epochs.
-In particular, the first epoch in November 2024 shows similar net blueshift of the H$\alpha$ emission relative to the stellar photosphere.
-Since KOSMOS and MagE data are consistent with our GHOST findings for Balmer lines and the GHOST spectrum supersedes these earlier ones in quality and spectral resolution, we show just the GHOST results.

-In the GHOST spectrum, there is some evidence for small amounts of H$\beta$ emission only detectable in the deviations of the observed velocity profile of H$\beta$ from that in the BOSZ template (Fig. \ref{pic:halpha}).
+In the GHOST spectrum, H$\alpha$ line shows broad ($\sim 200$ km s$^{-1}$) emission which has a net blueshift relative to the star of $\sim 50$ km s$^{-1}$ and an asymmetric velocity profile displaying blue excess (Fig. \ref{pic:halpha}).
+There is some evidence for small amounts of H$\beta$ emission only detectable in the deviations of the observed velocity profile of H$\beta$ from that in the BOSZ template (Fig. \ref{pic:halpha}).
 There is no evidence for emission in the higher-order Balmer lines.

+A two-Gaussian fit to H$\alpha$ yields an equivalent width measurement of EW(H$\alpha$)=1.98$\pm$0.02\AA\ (statistical fitting uncertainty only).
+Since the line is blended, with no obvious individual components, the individual parameters of the fit -- such as the Gaussian centroids and dispersions -- are degenerate with one another, but the overall equivalent width is quite robust, with alternative fitting models yielding the same value.
+The net flux-weighted velocity centroid is at $-19\pm 3$ km s$^{-1}$ from the heliocentric frame, or at $-56\pm 4$ km s$^{-1}$ with respect to the stellar frame.
+A single-Gaussian fit yields an effective velocity dispersion of 84 km s$^{-1}$.

-The TripleSpec near-infrared observation in the 3rd spectroscopic epoch does provide additional information, which is that emission line excess appears to be strongly detected in Pa$\beta$, Pa$\gamma$ and Pa$\delta$, i.e., all strong hydrogen lines that fall into the $J$ band that are not affected by the telluric absorption.
-To slightly improve signal-to-noise ratio, in Figure \ref{pic:paschen} we show the stacked line profile for these three lines from TripleSpec data in comparison with the similarly calculated BOSZ model; the velocity scale is heliocentric as in all other figures.
+The TripleSpec near-infrared observation in the 3rd spectroscopic epoch does provide additional information, which is that emission line excess is detected in Pa$\beta$, Pa$\gamma$ and Pa$\delta$, i.e., all strong hydrogen lines that fall into the $J$ band that are not affected by the telluric absorption.
+To slightly improve signal-to-noise ratio, in Figure \ref{pic:paschen} we show the stacked line profile for these three lines from TripleSpec data in comparison with the similarly stacked BOSZ model; the velocity scale is heliocentric as in all other figures.
 The kinematics of this profile is consistent with that seen in the H$\alpha$ line.

-The kinematics of H$\alpha$ is very distinct from that seen in the Na D absorption and in the metal emission, with a much broader velocity scale.
-Given that \jj\ has an infrared excess consistent with a luminous circumstellar disk, we therefore posit that the H$\alpha$ emission is not associated with the occulter, but is instead a gas signature of the inner disk around the star.
-A two-Gaussian fit to H$\alpha$ yields an equivalent width measurement of EW(H$\alpha$)=2\AA.
-Since the line is blended, with no obvious individual components, the individual parameters of the fit -- such as the Gaussian centroids and dispersions -- are degenerate with one another, but the overall equivalent width is quite robust.